Guildford: Emergency services and justice

 The first police force in Guildford was established by the Guildford Watch Committee in 1836, which appointed nine constables, led by a part-time superintendent.
 (Note: A night patrol had been established in Guildford in 1759, under the powers of the Watching and Lighting Act.)
 In 1851, it briefly merged with the Surrey Constabulary, responsible for much of the rest of the county, but the two were separated again three years later.
-By 1866, the Guilford force had sixteen officers, one of whom had a salary paid by the LSWR.
+By 1866, the Guildford force had sixteen officers, one of whom had a salary paid by the LSWR.
 Five additional officers were employed in 1932, when the borough was enlarged.

 Between 1840 and 1864, severe outbursts of semi-organised lawlessness, commonly known as the Guy Riots, occurred in Guildford.
 The violence was focused on celebrations for the Fifth of November, but was amplified by local political issues.
 (Note: The local municipal elections took place in Guildford on 1 November each year.)
 The rioters would rampage through the town after nightfall, damaging property and assaulting local residents.
 Following severe lawlessness in March and September 1863, 200 soldiers were dispatched to the town in anticipation of further violence that November.
 The army was able to disperse the rioters and four ringleaders were arrested.
 They were sentenced to hard labour the following April and there was no repeat of the violence in subsequent years.

 In 1941, the Guildford police force was amalgamated again with the Surrey Constabulary as a wartime efficiency measure and the merger became permanent in 1947.
 The following year, the combined force moved its headquarters to Mount Browne in Sandy Lane.
 As of 2022, the local police force is Surrey Police and Guildford Police Station is at Margaret Road, GU1 4QS, on the site of the former cattle market.